mtakemoto/mc-server-estuary/README.md

 1. Unzip modified server modpack on the server
 1. Start server

+## Script Dev
+1. install pipenv with `pip install --user pipenv`
+1. run `pipenv install --dev`
+1. run `pipenv --py` to get the path to the 🐍 virtualenv executable
+1. `ctrl-shift-p` and type `python interperter`
+1. Paste in the path from the previous command
+1. You've got VSCode linting now 👍

 ## Rollback
 1. From backup control Panel, choose restore.

 ## Server Upgrade Automation
 TODO